hasnaindev/basic-css-boilerplate/README.md

 ## Linter

 Install StyleLint integration for your code editor.
 [Click here](https://stylelint.io/user-guide/integrations/editor/) for a list of all available integration.
+You can also run a test to check for any errors using `npm run test`.